Manin triples for double Lie bialgebroids: Abstract

 \section{Abstract}

 We verify that LA-Courant algebroids provide the Manin triple framework for double Lie bialgebroids.
 Specifically, we establish a correspondence between double Lie bialgebroids and LA-Manin triples, i.e., LA-Courant algebroids equipped with a pair of complementary LA-Dirac structures.
-This work sheds light on the infinitesimal-global correspondence between LA-Courant algebroids and multiplicative Courant algebroids.
+As an application, LA-Courant algebroids and CA-groupoids given by Drinfeld doubles are shown to correspond via integration and differentiation.